linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 You can manage the basic settings of deepin in Control Center.
 It includes account management, network settings, date and time, personalization, display settings, system and application update, etc. When you enter Deepin Desktop Environment, click ![controlcenter](icon/controlcenter_icon.svg) to open Control Center.

 ### Homepage Introduction
 The homepage of Control Center displays the datetime and provides several modules for users to quickly set.
-You can also view all messages in notification list.
+You can also view all messages in the notification list.

 ![0|dcchomepage](jpg/dcc.jpg)